NiccoloN/eriantys-polimi-softeng1-2022/deliverables/Protocol/Protocol new/Protocol documentation.md

 ![Action_phase_2](Action_phase_2.png)

 Client1 is asked to move mother nature by performing a move in a certain amount of time.
 If the submitted move is invalid and the time has not expired yet, the client can submit a new one.
-Once the time is up, the move is chosen randomly if invalid or not received by the Server.
+Once the time is up, the Server shuts down if the move is invalid or not received by the Server.
 After the move has been chosen, the Server updates the game and notifies all the clients.